 Having been a primary classroom teacher for fourteen years before becoming a teacher in a specialist autism school, I was always aware that busy primary classroom teachers were crying out for practical class-based ideas and resources when it came to supporting the autistic pupils in their class.
 Now, as an independent specialist autism teacher working with schools all over Lancashire, I have been providing that support for teaching staff that has made a real difference for autistic pupils.
 It's a joy to see a child thrive and often, some consistent and simple adjustments can make all the difference.

-The key is to understand that autism is a difference, and that the word 'disorder' does the child a disservice.
-That is why, in my book "How to support a child with autism spectrum condition in primary school", I have used the term 'condition' which seems to help teachers understand that being autistic is part of the human spectrum and at the heart of it is a unique and individual child.
+The key is to help teachers understand that being autistic is not a set of deficits, but a array of strengths, differences and sometimes challenges.
+At the centre is a unique and individual child.
 I've written the book to be a helpful guide for classroom teachers, teaching assistants and even parents who want to know what help could be given to their child in school.
 The book begins by explaining what autism is, and how it might look in different children, including girls.
 The following chapters give teachers practical advice about adapting the environment, supporting communication, using visuals, and accessing the curriculum.
 There are chapters about sensory processing and behaviour support, social stories and developing independence.
 I also share how to support social relationships in ways that build on the child's strengths and helps them understand the world around them.
-Finally, I give advice on how to support change and transition, particularly to the next stage of a child's education.
+Finally, I give advice on how to support change and transition, particularly to the next stage of a child's education....secondary school!

 Throughout the book, I have taken a developmental approach.
 Each chapter looks at how the strategies might look in the Early Years, then into KS1 and into KS2.
 That way, SENCOs can support a child through the whole school and teachers can dip in and out of the book so that the strategies and support match the actual stage the child is at, rather than it being 'you must do this or that at this age'.
 It comes with a CD ROM with some helpful printable resources.
 One of these is a handy social interaction tracking sheet so that you have a way of supporting the child's development in this area and tracking their progress.
 It's autism specific and covers aspects not usually covered in the curriculum tracking systems we use in schools.